Random optimization problems at fixed temperatures: Proofs of main results

 where in the last inequality we used Assumption~\ref{as:prod of edges}.
-Furthermore, fixing $\gC_3\in \wt{\cM}$ we have that
+Furthermore, fixing $\gC_3\in \wt{\cM}$ and using similar computations to those in \eqref{eq:dif gen subseteq} we have that

-In the second case, at least one of $\gC_1,\gC_2,$ and $\gC_3$ is not a matching; we use the same idea as in~\eqref{eq:errwhZ1} from the proof of Lemma~\ref{lem:Zhat}.
-We separate the difference in two further subterms
+In Case 2., at least one of $\gC_1,\gC_2,$ and $\gC_3$ is not a matching; we use the same idea as in~\eqref{eq:errwhZ1} from the proof of Lemma~\ref{lem:Zhat}.
+We separate the difference into two further subterms